davidjohnmaccallum/flutter-google-auth-template/README.md

 ### iOS Specific Steps

+Open /ios folder in xCode and set Bundle Identifier on Runner/General tab.

 Click the iOS icon to register the app.

 Download GoogleService-Info.plist.

-Open xCode and drag the file into [my_project]/ios/Runner.
-Accept defaults.
+Drag the file into [my_project]/ios/Runner in xCode.
+* Accept defaults.
+* Make sure xCode does not add this file to git.

 Add this to [my_project]/ios/Runner/Info.plist and update the value.